 Sri Lanka honeymoon

-Thank you for your enquiry and congratulations on your wedding!
+Thank you for your inquiry and congratulations on your wedding!

 Certainly, Kerala would be a great choice for a honeymoon, it really does offer amazing culture and stunning scenery in which to relax.
 However, as you mentioned, it can be particularly wet during September due to the monsoon season.